astroprofsmith/intromodern.github.io/_sources/c11electric.md

 {numref}`slidecylfig`.
 Also as in {numref}`slidecylfig`, the actual motion of the plate along $x$ is not shown.
 The dots will compress due to length contraction.
 The cyan arrows show the electric field, while the white arrows show the magnetic field.
-The red-green-blue arrows at the center show the x-y-z cartesian axes, in that order.
+The red-green-yellow arrows at the center show the x-y-z cartesian axes, in that order.
+Click and drag to see the animation from different angles.
 The reset button returns the display to the initial conditions.

 ```